emscape/EmscapeForge/memory-bank/progress.md

 # Progress

+[2025-04-14 10:44:00] - Added blog post 'Go to the Store and Buy Bread' and featured image to website.
+[2025-04-14 15:06:23] - Implemented projects page (/projects) with GitHub API integration to fetch and display repositories for user 'emscape'.
+Created ProjectCard component.

+[2025-04-16 01:20:23] - Added meta refresh tag to `website/src/layouts/Layout.astro` to redirect emscapeforge.com to helloemily.dev.

 [2025-03-23 23:39:00] - Initialized Astro project and implemented basic website structure

 [2025-03-23 21:54:20] - Updated architecture plan with presentations page and PowerPoint embedding functionality